-Vietnamese baked chicken thighs are sweet, sour, salty and hot, quick to prepare and easy on the clean up, providing you line your baking sheet with foil.
+Vietnamese baked chicken thighs are sweet, sour, salty and hot, quick to prepare and easy on the cleanup.
 We just love chicken thighs bone in, and skin on as they are quick to cook and so, so many flavours can be added to provide a quick and delicious evening meal.

 Sweet, sour, salty and hot

 If it is a little sour for your liking add a little more sugar.
 If too hot back off on the chilli.
 Too salty, use less fish sauce or, too sweet back, off on the sugar.
 You get the picture.
-We think the balance is just right and the flavour cooked is fantastic even with a short marinating time.
+We think the balance is just right and the flavour, when cooked, is fantastic even with a short marinating time.

 If you’re preparing this chicken dish a day before cooking it hold back on adding the lime juice to the marinade till an hour or so before baking the chicken.
 The reason for this is the lime juice, if left marinating too long will ‘cook’ the chicken’.
 It causes the protein to coagulate and become firm, almost as if it had been cooked with heat.